Naman200111/Deployment-Pipeline/readme.md

 5. subscriber listens to all the logs `logs:*` channel

-Parallel project deployment is achieved using spinning of parallel dockers and publishing the logs to channel `logs:${project-id}`
+Parallel project deployment is achieved using parallel dockers containers and publishing the logs to channel `logs:${project-id}`

-Extra Points to cover:
+Extra Points to cover in future:
-1. dynamic support of build/dist folders
+1. dynamic support of build/dist folders (any type of project deploy support and not just create-react-app projects)
 2. FE option to give slug for uploading the changes on the same github url / anytime github push is done automatic re-upload.
-3. using config files instead of hardcoding